alyaparan/amass-gui/CONTRIBUTING.md

-# Contributing to Dnsenum GUI
+# Contributing to Amass GUI

 Welcome to Dnsenum GUI!
 We're excited to have you contribute.
 Before getting started, please take a moment to review our contribution guidelines.